-19. We generate majority portion of sales from our operations in certain geographical regions and any adverse developments affecting our operations in these regions could have an adverse impact on our revenue and results of operations.
+21. We generate majority portion of sales from our operations in certain geographical regions and any adverse developments affecting our operations in these regions could have an adverse impact on our revenue and results of operations.

 We generate majority portion of our revenues are made in certain regions.
-Our top 10 states i.e. Delhi, Haryana, Maharashtra, Karnataka, Uttar Pradesh, Telangana, Tamil Nadu, West Bengal, Kerala and Gujarat cumulatively constitutes 81.76%, 84.56%, 87.96% and 87.18% for the period ended on July 31, 2024 and Fiscal 2024, 2023 and 2022 respectively.
+Our top 10 states i.e. Delhi, Haryana, Maharashtra, Karnataka, Uttar Pradesh, Telangana, Tamil Nadu, West Bengal, Kerala and Gujarat cumulatively constitutes 85.83%, 84.56% and 87.96% for the Fiscal 2025, 2024 and 2023 respectively.
 Such geographical concentration of our business in any of these regions heightens our exposure to adverse developments related to competition, as well as economic and demographic changes in these regions which may adversely affect our business prospects, financial conditions and results of operations.
 Factors such as competition, culture, regulatory regimes, business practices and customs, industry needs, transportation, in other markets where we may expand our operations may differ from those in which we are currently offering.
 In addition, as we enter new markets and geographical areas, we are likely to compete not only with national players, but also local players who might have an established local presence, are more familiar with local regulations, business practices and industry needs, have stronger relationships with local distributors, dealers, relevant government authorities, and are in a stronger financial position than us, all of which may give them a competitive advantage over us.
 Our inability to expand into other market may adversely affect our business prospects, financial conditions and results of operations.

-20. Our warehouses are located in Delhi, and any adverse development affecting such region may have an adverse effect on our business, prospects, financial condition and results of operations.
+22. Our warehouses are located in Delhi, and any adverse development affecting such region may have an adverse effect on our business, prospects, financial condition and results of operations.